First Thing’s First – Seek Medical Attention For Your Injuries

 Call a Pennsylvania Car Accident Lawyer for Help: (888) 498-3023

 We realize that you are dealing with a physically and mentally trying situation.
-If you’re feeling overwhelmed (which is normal), an experienced Pennsylvania car accident attorney at Handler, Henning and Rosenberg LLP is happy to help you retrieve any documentation you need.
+If you’re feeling overwhelmed (which is normal), an experienced Pennsylvania car accident attorney at Handler, Henning & Rosenberg LLC is happy to help you retrieve any documentation you need.

-We’ve built the strongest cases possible for our clients to ensure that they received the compensation they deserved for their injuries, property losses, and pain & suffering.
+We’ve built the strongest cases possible for our clients to ensure that they received the compensation they deserved for their injuries and property losses, as well as pain and suffering.
 Our clients have never paid any upfront fees for our help—we simply get to work so they can focus on getting better.